Public Affairs & Media Relations

 MUSC Fast Facts

-Total grant support for MUSC tops more than $232 million, with more than $94 million coming from federal sources through the National Institutes of Health.
+Total grant support for MUSC tops more than $259 million, with more than $109 million coming from federal sources through the National Institutes of Health in fiscal year 2016.
 Of all the universities and institutions of higher learning in South Carolina, MUSC brings the most biomedical, extramural research funding to the state.
 MUSC's South Carolina Clinical and Translational Research Institute (SCTR) focuses on changing the culture of biomedical research, facilitating sharing of resources and expertise and streamlining research-related processes to bring about large-scale, change in the clinical and translational research efforts in South Carolina.

 College of Graduate Studies (CGS)